SukyH/finance-app-with-scraping-and-sentiment-analysis/README.md

     Allows users to sign up as volunteers for various events and programs related to financial literacy.

+   6. Sentiment Analysis

+    Analyzes the tone of financial news articles to assess whether the content is positive, negative, or neutral.
+    Uses AWS Lambda and API Gateway to process the text and classify sentiment in real time.
+    Helps users stay informed about market trends by understanding the emotional tone of the latest financial news.

+7. Web Scraping

+    Fetches real-time financial news and market trends using web scraping.
+    Leverages AWS Lambda and API Gateway for seamless scraping and data extraction, which is then displayed to users directly within the app.

 Technologies Used

     Frontend: React.js, HTML, CSS
-    Backend: Firebase (Firestore for data storage, Firebase Auth for authentication) Cloud Deployment: Firebase Hosting (for app deployment) Machine Learning: TensorFlow/NLTK for sentiment analysis
+    Backend: Firebase (Firestore for data storage, Firebase Auth for authentication) Cloud Deployment: Firebase Hosting (for app deployment) Machine Learning: NLTK for sentiment analysis
     BeautifulSoup/Scrapy for web scraping
+    Cloud Services: AWS Lambda, API Gateway, AWS CloudShell (for handling sentiment analysis and web scraping)

 Capstone Project

 This project serves as my Capstone Project for the Computer Science program.
 The main goal is to provide high school students (or potentially university students) with a dynamic and interactive way to learn about personal finance, investments, budgeting, and other essential financial concepts.
-The project includes:
+By integrating real-time feedback, sentiment analysis, and web scraping, the app ensures users stay informed and engaged with the latest financial trends and news.The project includes:

     An interactive web app for learning
     Real-time feedback and data collection for admins to monitor user engagement